Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Attacks on RLWE

-\begin{rem} Notice that in the inner loop, if the sample is valid, then $e_i=e_i(1)=\displaystyle\sum_{j=1}^ne_{ij}$, and if $\sigma$ is the variance of $\chi$ (which is spherical with respect to our embedding, fixed beforehand), then, $e_i$ is sampled from a discrete Gaussian distribution of zero mean and parameter $\sqrt{n}\sigma$.
-The region of non-negligible probability for this Gaussian, say, $n\sigma^2\ll q$ makes a sensible guess for the set $S$. \end{rem}

-Notice that the cyclotomic cases are protected against this attack: $\alpha= 1$ is never a root modulo $q$ of a cyclotomic polynomial of degree greater than 1 when $q$ is sufficiently large.
-However, with minor modifications, it is possible to extend the former attack to the case where $\alpha$ small order modulo $q$.
-Indeed, denote by $r$ the order of $\alpha$ modulo $q$.
-For a polynomial $e(x)$, to decide if $e(\alpha)$ is sampled from a Gaussian distribution in a similar fashion as in Remark \ref{remark1} is more complicated.
+\end{rem}Notice that the cyclotomic cases are protected against this attack: $\theta= 1$ is never a root modulo $q$ of a cyclotomic polynomial of degree greater than 1 when $q$ is sufficiently large.
+However, with minor modifications, it is possible to extend the former attack to the case where $\theta$ has small order modulo $q$.
+Indeed, denote by $r$ the order of $\theta$ modulo $q$.
+For an unknown polynomial $e(x)$, to decide from a known value $e(\theta)$ if $e(x)$ is sampled from a Gaussian distribution in a similar fashion as in Remark \ref{remark1} is more complicated.
 However, one can still take advantage of a small $r$, as we explain next.

 For $e(x)=\displaystyle\sum_{i=0}^ne_ix^i$, set $n=rM+l$ with $0\leq l\leq r-1$.
-Define $a_{Mr+k}=0$ for $0\leq k\neq l\leq r-1$ and write
+Define $e_{Mr+k}=0$ for $0\leq k\neq l\leq r-1$ and write

+If $e(x)$ is sampled from a multivariate Gaussian with variance very close to $\sigma^2$, then each term $\sum_{j=0}^Me_{jr+i}$ is sampled from a 1-dimensional Gaussian of variance very close to $(M+1)\sigma^2$.
+This defines a \emph {smallness} region , which can be pre-stored as a look-up table